Influence model responses with inference parameters - Amazon Bedrock Studio

 Inference parameters are values that you can adjust to limit or influence how a model generates a response to a prompt.
 For example, in the chat app you create in Build a chat app with Amazon Bedrock Studio, you can use inference parameters to adjust the randomness and diversity of the songs that the model generates for a playlist.

-You can apply inference parameters to models you use in explore mode, chat apps, and Prompt flows apps.
+You can apply inference parameters to models you use in explore mode, chat apps, and Flows apps.

 Randomness and diversity